mosaicnetworks/evm-lite-cli/README.md

 ### Flags

-The global flag `-d, --datadir` specifies the directory where `keystore` and `config.toml` are stored unless overwritten by specific flags.
+The global flag `-d, --datadir` specifies the directory where `keystore` and `evmlc.toml` are stored unless overwritten by specific flags.

 _Note: that if this flag is not provided, it will default to `~/.evmlc`._